dotnet/designs/proposed/resource-limit.md

 See a [proof of concept implementation](#concurrency-limiter-with-random-queue-poc).

-#### Resource limit adoption

-Two BCL types where adoption of the resource limiters are beneficial and relatively simple are:

-- System.Threading.Channels
-- System.IO.Pipelines

 #### Adoption in ASP.NET Core and others

 We are committed to using these primitives in ASP.NET Core to ship a concurrency and rate limit middleware as well as improving our existing server limits in Kestrel HTTP Server.
 We will likely also ship an extensions package that provides support for a redis based rate limiter.
 Finally, there is likely to be further adoption of these types in YARP and there has been interest in these primitives from Azure teams such as ATS and ACR.

 ### Non-Goals

+#### Resource limit adoption in the BCL

+Two BCL types where adoption of the resource limiters are beneficial and relatively simple are:

+- System.Threading.Channels
+- System.IO.Pipelines

+Prototypes are illustrated in the [proof of concepts](#dotnetruntime-pocs) but are not commited to for .NET 6.

 #### HttpClient, Streams, Sockets